phax/jcodemodel/README.md

     * Added support to create `final` variables in `for each` loops
     * `JExpr.dotClass` now takes `AbstractJType` and not just `AbstractJClass`
     * Made constructors of subclasses of `IJStatement` public
+    * No line breaks for annotations to parameters
+    * Put each method parameter on a separate line if more than 3 parameters are present
 * v3.2.0 - 2018-10-20
     * Introduced class `JCMWriter` that should be used to emit the outgoing Java files.
 This replaces `codemodel.build` and offers a more consistent API.
 Most existing method remain existing and deprecated and just forward to `JCMWriter`.
         * Instead of `cm.build (...)` use `new JCMWriter (cm).build (...)`